MrCCampbell/milestone-project-2/README.md

 - Git committed "Added bootstrap, font awesome, google fonts and a palette from coolors."
 - Added balsamiq wireframes to readme file and updated readme file.
 - Git committed "Added wireframes and updated to readme file."
+- Add hero image to header and heading.
+- Git committed "Added heading with hero image."